 Why does this matter?
 Because you’re not paying for an individual implant at each site where there’s a missing tooth, at least when there are several teeth in a row.
 Their integrity means the implants can support more weight to replace multiple teeth at a time, rather than having to install one in each location.

 The real response to “Can I afford dental implants” might actually be, how can you afford not to?
 When you weigh the long-term advantages that The Woodlands dental implants have to offer, it’s easy to see how this investment can be a more cost-effective smile solution for the years to come.

-To get a custom price quote on dental implant treatment in The Woodlands and Conroe, contact the office of Dr. Kip Saunders.
+To get a custom price quote on dental implant treatment in The Woodlands and Conroe, contact the office.
 We’ll assess your unique bite and create a personalized care plan that breaks down the fees as applicable to your situation.
 Call us today to get started!